Skip to main content

 3. Under Deployment behaviour, select when the source branch is updated.

 Once you’ve configured the other options, click Save and you’ll see another dialog box with the webhook information in it.
-You’ll then utilise the Payload URL and Shared secret later on to create and configure your CodeCommit webhooks using this guide.
+You’ll then utilise the Payload URL and Shared secret later on to create and configure your CodeCommit webhooks using the guide at the bottom of this document.

 Creating a Pipelines webhook for CodeCommit